 One week: June 25 to July 1

 Three weeks: June 25 to July 14

 Two weeks: July 23 to Aug.
 4

 Three weeks: July 16 to Aug.
 4

 The AYF is committed to making summer camp accessible to all youth.
 As a nonprofit foundation fueled by generous donations from our alumni and families, the AYF offsets the price of every program for every participant.
-AYF also offers generous full scholarships and need-based financial aid.
+AYF also offers need-based financial aid and sibling discounts.

 A Typical Day at Miniwanca